- Google Chrome is an amazing web browser, but even great browsers have issues.

 1. Scan your device

 It’s not uncommon for malware to have corrupted Chrome.
-So, it is a good idea to run a scan with Bitdefender.
+So, it is a good idea to run a virus scan.

 2. Clear the cache